+In order to make a leather bag from scratch, you’ll need a few tools and a few steps.
 Leather is an incredibly versatile material.
 People use it to make a multitude of beautiful, durable things — from stylish clothing to shoes to virtually indestructible luggage, among many other items.
-In this blog post, you’ll learn the fundamentals of leatherwork by crafting your own custom leather bag.
+This guide goes in-depth on how to create your own leather bag, and what else to keep in mind if you’re interested in diving into the world of leatherwork.
+We’ll cover:

 Why Choose Leather for Your DIY Bag?